Nearsoft/jobs/readme.md

 ### Requirements

-* At least 3-5 years of experience designing digital products (Web&Mobile)
+* At least 3-5 years of experience designing digital products (Web & Mobile)
 * Strong User Interface Design skills
 * Knowledge of System Native Patterns and specs
 * Fluent in English written and spoken skills